 Health is defined as the current condition or state of a software build associated with a particular Space.
-A healthy Space is without build issues, test failures (unless exempt) and failing indicators such as thresholds and criteria for code coverage, static analysis or other custom metrics.
+A healthy Space is without build issues and failing indicators such as criteria for

-Space health combines the results from your build, test, coverage and analysis into single indicator:
+Space health combines all of the above quality metrics into single indicator:

 |Invalid||A result set missing required data.
 See explanation below.|